dbacinski/Android-Testing-With-Kotlin/Unit-Testing-Introduction.md

 ## Your first test

 To create our first test we have to create class with public method annotated with `@org.junit.Test` in `/src/test/kotlin` folder.
 In this way we tell JUnit4 where the test code is located.
 We can start with checking whether our app allows us to login with correct data.
 We want to instrument [LoginRepository](app/src/main/java/com/example/unittesting/entity/login/LoginRepository.java), to do that I have to create [LoginRepositoryTest](/app/src/test/kotlin/com/example/unittesting/entity/login/LoginRepositoryTest.kt) class with test method.
-At the beggining we want to test if it is possible to sign in with correct credentials, so I have created test method with name `login with correct login and password`.
+At the beginning we want to test if it is possible to sign in with correct credentials, so I have created test method with name `login with correct login and password`.

 ```
 class LoginRepositoryTest {